For questions about OSAF as an organization, visit the OSAF FAQ

 The current target screen size - 1024x768 pixels, though the application should still be usable at 800x600 pixels (it just might look a bit squished).

-Q What applications can I use to publish to Chandler Hub?
+Q Which applications can write to Chandler Hub?

 Q Is SSL supported?
 Is SSL required?